iotaledger/common-rs/packable/packable/README.md

 ## `no_std` compatibility

 Packable is `no_std` compatible.
-This is achieved by introducing the `Packer` and `Unpacker` taits to abstract away any IO operation without relying on `std::io`.
+This is achieved by introducing the `Packer` and `Unpacker` traits to abstract away any IO operation without relying on `std::io`.
 This has the additional benefit of allowing us to pack and unpack values from different kinds of buffers.